Fond de la Combe since Le bout du Monde

 • Geology

-The knowledge developed over time makes it now possible to understand the natural risks in our mountains.
-However, while some may be predictable, their magnitude and consequences still seem uncontrollable.
-Even if the bottom of the combe seems flat and quite vast, the slopes on either side of the valley provide excellent downhill trails for avalanches and rockslides.
-We can observe evidence of these avalanches during the summer season with snowfields still present at the foot of the cliffs.
-Keep your distance, the ice caves they form may collapse at any time.
+The knowledge we have acquired over the years means that we can now understand the natural hazards in our mountains.
+However, while some of them can be predicted, their scale and consequences still seem just as uncontrollable.
+Although the bottom of the valley appears to be flat and fairly wide, the slopes on either side of the valley are ideal for avalanches and rockfalls.
+The effects of these avalanches can be seen for much of the summer, with snow still present at the foot of the cliffs.
+Keep your distance, as the ice caves they form could collapse at any moment.
+In winter, a government order prohibits access to the site!

 • Livestock guardian dogs